SussexPsychologySoftware/Tutorials-and-Examples/Qualtrics/README.md

 See the Lab.js tutorial here: https://labjs.readthedocs.io/en/latest/learn/deploy/3a-qualtrics.html#tutorial-deploy-third-party-qualtrics

 ## Integrating a JavaScript task into Qualtrics
 Note the following is not applicable to jsPsych code at present - it is for putting a 'vanilla' JavaScript task into Qualtrics.
+See other tutorials in this repository, and the files in this folder, for more of an explanation of this code.

 The default Qualtrics survey page has a lot of stuff on it - we might want a blank whole page to display our stimulus without any concerns as to what Qualtrics wants to display.
 To achieve this, we'll take all of your HTML from inside your `<body>` section and place it inside a `<div>` container instead.
 We'll then use CSS to display this in front of everything, taking up the entire page, and then we'll use JavaScript to place this as the first element in the `<body>`.
-Again, see our JavaScript tutorials for an explanation of how these languages work if you don't understand this code.
-I've left some comments, denoted by `<!--  -->` in HTML, `/*  */` in CSS, and `//` in JavaScript, to explain what is happening here - more comments can be found in the qualtrics.css files in thsi repo or at:

 It's often best if your HTML code is entirely inside in a container `<div></div>` section already, although is often not necessary.